zwicker-group/emulsim/README.md

 The package comes with automated tests that reside in `tests` directories in the respective python packages.
 The purpose of these tests is to ensure some basic functionality of the package.
-Consequently, it is good practise to run the tests and fix problems before commiting to the repository.
+Consequently, it is good practice to run the tests and fix problems before committing to the repository.
 There are a number of convenient scripts collected in the root `tests` directory that can be used for this.
 In particular, there is a `requirements.txt` for installing the necessary python components: